-April 2022 marked the twenty-fifth anniversary of entry into force of the Convention.
-However, the celebrations were tainted by Russian aggression against Ukraine and concerns about the possible use of chemical weapons.
+April 2022 marked 25th anniversary of entry into force of the CWC, however, the celebrations were tainted by Russian aggression against Ukraine and concerns about the possible use of chemical weapons.
 In this demanding context, we need to address challenges and threats for the Convention in the future.
-Next year's Fifth Special Session of the Conference of the States Parties to Review the Operation of the Chemical Weapons Convention (Fifth Review Conference) will offer a great opportunity for taking stock of the situation and choosing a future direction for the OPCW.
-Defining new priorities could be another milestone for our Organisation.
-Poland thanks the Chairperson of the Open-Ended Working Group, Ambassador Lauri Kuusing of Estonia, for conducting the preparatory work for the Fifth Review Conference in a transparent and inclusive manner.
+Next year's 5th Review Conference will offer a great opportunity for taking stock of the situation and choosing a future direction for the OPCW.
+Defining new priorities could be another milestone for our Organization.
+Poland thanks the Chairperson of the Open-Ended Working Group, Ambassador Lauri Kuusing of Estonia, for conducting the preparatory work to the Fifth Review Conference in a transparent and inclusive manner.
 We are highly interested in a tangible outcome of the Review Conference, which should offer guidance for further strengthening the chemical weapons non-proliferation regime.
-We see an added value in enhancing the verification in the framework of the Convention as the core element of the effective non-proliferation regime.
-We will also support initiatives aiming at reinforcing chemical safety and security and analysing new tendencies and scientific and technological developments, which will affect the implementation of the Convention in the years to come.

-While considering challenges and opportunities for the Organisation, we believe there is merit in discussing the topic of sea-dumped chemical weapons.
-Poland believes that the OPCW might make a valuable input to the international efforts undertaken in various formats aimed at tackling the problem of sea-dumped chemical weapons, and that the Technical Secretariat might support the voluntary cooperation of States Parties on the matter.
-Poland highly appreciates the positive approach of the Secretariat to the matter and the open-minded and helpful stance of Director-General Fernando Arias as well as the fact that he does not avoid this topic in his meetings with the authorities of individual States Parties.
-As the ambitious project to establish an OPCW Centre for Chemistry and Technology advances-and it seems that the target of having it operational by early 2023 will be reached-we believe that the Centre could play an important role in facilitating the voluntary cooperation of the States Parties on the sea-dumped chemical weapons as part of its activities.
-We would like to continue discussing sea-dumped chemical weapons in the coming months and encourage all States Parties to engage in a constructive and open-minded manner.
-Poland and Lithuania have decided to organise a side event dedicated to sea-dumped chemical weapons in the margins of the Twenty-Seventh Session of the Conference of the States Parties.

-We would like to raise awareness of the problem of dumped chemical weapons amongst States Parties.
-We are also planning to present a joint working paper with Lithuania on the matter shortly and hope it will be supported by a good number of co-sponsors.
+We see an added value in enhancing the verification in the framework of the CWC as the core element of the effective non-proliferation regime.
+We will also support initiatives aiming at reinforcing chemical safety and security and analysing new tendencies and scientific and technological developments, which will affect the CWC implementation in the years to come.
+While considering challenges and opportunities for the Organization, we believe there is merit in discussing the topic of sea-dumped chemical weapons.
+Poland believes that the OPCW might make a valuable input to the international efforts undertaken in various formats aimed at tackling the problem of sea-dumped chemical weapons, and that the Technical Secretariat might support voluntary cooperation of States Parties on the matter.
+Poland highly appreciates the positive approach of the Secretariat to the matter and an open-minded and helpful stance of the Director General, Ambassador Fernando Arias and the fact that he does not avoid this topic in his meetings with the authorities of individual States Parties.
+As the ambitious project to establish an OPCW Centre for Chemistry and Technology advances and it seems that the target of having it operational by early 2023, will be reached, we believe that the Centre could play an important role in facilitating voluntary cooperation of the States Parties on the sea dumped chemical weapons as part of its activities.
+We would like to continue discussing sea dumped chemical weapons in the coming months and encourage all States Parties to engage in a constructive and open-minded manner.
+Poland and Lithuania have decided to organize a side event dedicated to sea dumped chemical weapons in the margins of the CSP-27.
+We would like to raise awareness of the problem of dumped chemical weapons among States Parties.
+We are also planning to present shortly with Lithuania a joint working paper on the matter, and hope it will be supported by a good number of co-sponsors.